evilchili/linernotes-dot-club-docs/draft/code_of_conduct.md

 ## Sources

 Inspiration for this Code of Conduct was found in [The Django Project](https://www.djangoproject.com/conduct/), [Mastodon.ART](https://mastodon.art) and many others.
-Portions of the Terms of Use were adapted from [Coursera's policies](https://www.coursera.org/about/terms).
+Portions of the Terms of Use were adapted from [Coursera's policies](https://www.coursera.org/about/terms) and [aus.social's Terms of Use](https://aus.social/about).